catherinism/game_of_thrones_houses/README.md

 # GameOfThronesHouses

-Welcome to your new gem!
+Welcome to Game of Thrones Houses gem, a CLI that shows users GOT Houses from the "API of Ice and Fire".
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/game_of_thrones_houses`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation